allenjzhang/typespec-e2e-demo/doc/user-journey.md

 ### Overview of the extension

-The extension is focusing on improving the API/SDK producer’s experience in prototyping API using TypeSpec.
+The extension is focusing on improving the API/SDK producer's experience in prototyping API using TypeSpec.
 It supports IntelliSense for authoring TypeSpec and provides interactive guidance within VS Code IDE for:

 - Scaffolding TypeSpec projects using various templates
 - Generating OpenAPI 3.0 from TypeSpec
 - Generating client code from TypeSpec
 - Generating server stub from TypeSpec

-You can quickly start and explore TypeSpec’s full capabilities within TypeSpec extension for VS Code.
+You can quickly start and explore TypeSpec's full capabilities within TypeSpec extension for VS Code.

 ### Installation